JoniXSantos/ExpenseVue-App/.github/README.md

 - **Profile Management:**
   Allows users to update personal information and upload a profile picture.
 - **Bank Connections:**
-  - Supports secure connection and synchronization of bank accounts using the [Yapily API](https://docs.yapily.com/) for automatic transaction imports.
+  - Supports secure connection and synchronization of bank accounts for automatic transaction imports.
   - Manages the addition, updating, and removal of bank connections, with support for manual financial sources.
 - **Transaction Management:**
   - Facilitates the addition, editing, and deletion of income and expense transactions.